Imyr/Sorters/README.md

-# Anime-Sorter
+# Sorters
-Python script to sort your files a very specific way.
+Collection of sorters I made to make my life a little bit easier.

 # Disclaimer
 This repository is for research purposes only, the use of this code is your responsibility.